-Bak Chor Mee is probably a comfort dish to most of us.
-Springy noodles tossed in vinegar, chilli, with minced pork and mushrooms.
+Bak Chor Mee is probably a comfort dish for most of us.
 This delicious dish can be found at almost every hawker centre around Singapore.
 The question comes then, is there only one type of Bak Chor Mee?
-Well, Ah Gong Minced Pork Noodle puts that question to rest!
-Situated at Maxwell Food Centre lies this rare gem that serves a unique and scrumptious bowl of Claypot Bak Chor Mee!
+Well, Ah Gong Minced Pork Noodle puts that question to res.
+Situated at Maxwell Food Centre lies this rare gem that serves a unique and scrumptious bowl of Claypot Bak Chor Mee for only $2.50!

 Ah Gong Minced Pork Noodle At Maxwell

 The owner Ms Chow Lee Feng, has been operating her stall at Maxwell Food Centre for the last several years.
 She has gone through selling many different dishes previously such as Chicken Rice, Fish Soup, and Claypot Rice.

 As business wasn’t doing that great, she went through many rounds of trial-and-error serving different dishes, hoping business would pick up.
 It seems she has finally settled on her current Claypot Bak Chor Mee and let’s hope this heavenly dish is here to stay!

 Ms Chow settled with this dish as she was inspired by an elderly man selling soupy Bak Chor Mee.
 The name of the stall even pays tribute to him!
 The Claypot Bak Chor Mee started to gain immense popularity when a post of the stall went viral on Hawkers United 2020 Facebook group.

 The stall’s business was initially deeply affected due to the restrictions and sold on average 10 bowls a day.
 In spite of this, she still insisted on making her ingredients from scratch daily instead of making them in bulk and freezing them.
 It’s truly a tremendous amount of dedication!